Upcoming: Solo Exhibition planned for August 2024, in Johnson City, Tennessee.

 Summer 2021: Work included in a group show at the Knoxville Museum of Art:

-One of my cyanotype photographs that is part of the KMA's permanent collection is on view May 21 through August 01, 2021, in the group exhibition, "A View of the City: Knoxville," at the Knoxville Museum of Art (in Tennessee).
+One of my cyanotype photographs that is part of the KMA's permanent collection was on view May 21 through August 01, 2021, in the group exhibition, "A View of the City: Knoxville," at the Knoxville Museum of Art (in Tennessee).
 The exhibition was curated by Stephen Wicks, Curator at the KMA.
-Web link: https://knoxart.org/exhibitions/#currentExhibitions

-Summer 2021: participation in group exhibitions in a new gallery in Wisconsin:
+Summer & fall 2021: participation in group exhibitions in a new gallery in Wisconsin:

-In May and the summer of 2021, I have two artworks in group exhibitions at the new Northern Arts Collective gallery, in Ellison Bay, Wisconsin.
-My work is part of the ongoing inaugural exhibition, opened in May 2021, in this gallery featuring work in various media by artists from the American Midwest and around the USA.
-Web link: https://www.northernartscollective.com
+From May through the fall of 2021, I had two artworks in group exhibitions at the new Northern Arts Collective gallery, in Ellison Bay, Wisconsin.
+My work was part of the inaugural exhibition, opened in May 2021, and continued into the fall season, in this gallery featuring work in various media by artists from the American Midwest and around the USA.

 Released summer 2020: Virtual Studio Visit, on the Locate Arts website:

 Made in May 2020 and published online in June 2020, the "Locate Arts" website has a virtual visit with me in my art studio.
 Locate Arts is an information website about artists and exhibitions in Tennessee.
 Check out the visit here: https://locatearts.org/the-focus/2020/virtual-studio-visit-david-underwood

 Recently published: I self-published a portfolio book during the COVID-19 pandemic, May 2020: